SoftwareAG/cumulocity-self-service-certification/docs/information-model.md

     "id": "deviceInformation",
     "parent": "foundationModules",
-    "status": { // set by MS: added to indicate the status of each capability "code": "FAILED" // set by MS
+    "status": { // set by MS: added to indicate the status of each capability "code": "FAILED", // set by MS
+      // text is not required/used for modules
     },
     "mandatory": true, // boolean or obmitted (= false) "capabilities": [